locimation/aqute/README.md

-# LQHtml
+# Aqute

-LQHtml is a library for building AngularJS user interfaces that control QSC's Q-Sys cores.
+Aqute is a library for building AngularJS user interfaces that control QSC's Q-Sys cores.

 ## Getting Started